-Health Indicator Report of New Mexico Population Demographics - Persons Living in Poverty
+Health Indicator Report of New Mexico Population - Poverty Among All Persons

 Poverty takes into account both income and family size, and has both immediate and long-lasting effects on health.
 Income provides an assessment of the financial resources available to individual persons or families for basic necessities (e.g., food, clothing, and health care) to maintain or improve their well-being.
 Persons living in poverty are worse off than persons in more affluent households for many of the indicators tracked by the New Mexico Department of Health.